anastasiia-kornilova/pc_registration/README.md

 ![Transition norm estimation](images/trans_vector_norm.png)

-Frames with transition vector norm higher than some border (red line on the plot) is dropped during algorithm.
+Frames with transition vector norm higher than some border (red line on the plot) are dropped during algorithm.
 The remained amount of frames is approximately 1/3 of all 305 frames.
 Alignment algorithm gives the next result on them.
 It seems to me, that it is good and doesn't "flow".